Notselwyn/NEAT-Car-Racing/README.md

 ## Dependencies

-To install the following dependencies, run `pip install .` in the source directory.
+To install the following dependencies, run `pip install -r requirements.txt` in the source directory.

 You can also manually install these packages running `pip install packagename` anywhere in your system.

-- neat
+- neat-python
 - numpy
-- os
-- pickle
 - pygame
-- functools
-- PIL
 - scipy
-- skimage
+- scikit-image

 ## Config